ethanwhite/nescent-sabbatical-proposal/proposal.md

 #### Integration of phylogenetic tools

-One of they key components to integrating evolutionary and ecological data is the phylogenetic tree for the species involved.
+One of the key components to integrating evolutionary and ecological data is the phylogenetic tree for the species involved.
 I will leverage existing informatics efforts that are compiling and providing access to phylogenetic data (e.g., Phylotastic, http://phylotastic.org; Tree of Life; http://tolweb.org; TreeBASE, http://treebase.org/)